James6xie/fm-orchestrator/docs/CONTRIBUTING.rst

     :raises TypeError: if a or b are not integers

 Additionally, the imports should be ordered by standard library, third-party, then local.
+``from __future__ import absolute_import`` should always be included so that imports are consistent in Python 2 and Python 3.
 For example:

 ::

+    from __future__ import absolute_import
     import math
     import os